Virtual Lab Gel Electrophoresis Answers

 Several factors influence the migration of molecules during gel electrophoresis:

-• Molecular Size: Smaller molecules move faster through the gel matrix than larger molecules.
+• Molecular Size: Smaller molecules move faster through the gel matrix than larger molecules And that's really what it comes down to..

 • Molecular Charge: The net charge of the molecule affects its migration rate.
 Molecules with a higher net charge will migrate faster.